-Funded by the Issaquah Schools Foundation’s Fine Arts Fund, this program provides:
+Funded by the Issaquah Schools Foundation, this program provides:

-Thank you so much for your interest in giving our kids arts experience.
+Thank you so much for your interest in innovation and creativity skills through arts experiences.
 If you are interested in helping to find more solutions to provide arts education in our schools please contact Juliette Ripley-Dunkelberger.

 The *PTSA Art Docent program supports the state’s Visual Arts Grade Level Expectations K – 5, the Common Core, 21st Century Thinking Skills and Habits of Mind while offering students a positive experience with art by exposing them to various materials and artists.
 Volunteer Art Docents introduce the elements of design and principles of art, art vocabulary, safety, art criticism, art history and art’s intersection with culture.
 Students gain essential experience being creative in an open-ended environment.